KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the format of an argument does not meet the parameter specifications of the invoked method.

-    [System.FormatException]::New("the format of an argument does not meet the parameter specifications of the invoked method.")
+    throw [System.FormatException]::New("the format of an argument does not meet the parameter specifications of the invoked method.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.FormatException.aspx)